CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Setup

 \subsubsection{DSB2018}

 Data Science Bowl 2018 (DSB2018) \cite{dsb2018} is a nucleus detection and segmentation competition, in which a dataset of 670 images and manual annotations are available.
+Image size in DSB2018 varies from $256\times256$ to $520\times696$ pixels.
+Multiple staining types, e.g., Hoechst 33342 and DAPI, are also adopted.
 To facilitate fair comparisons with existing approaches, we follow the evaluation protocol outlined in \cite{stardist}.
 In this protocol, the training, validation, and testing sets include 380, 67, and 50 images, respectively.